ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 * current distutils users
 * current satisfied setuptools/distribute users
 * users that are not happy with either setuptools *or* distutils

+In practice, the aspects of the problem that caught my interest turned out to be a few steps beyond the aspects that people are working on *right now*.
+However, I hope it will still prove interesting to at least some folks :)

 .. _Éric Araujo's recommendation: http://mail.python.org/pipermail/python-dev/2012-June/120430.html